Denis123-commit1/Word2Vec-model-for-dowloaded-data/README.md

 # Word2Vec-model-for-dowloaded-data

-English: Build and visualize Word2Vec model with Gensim This code belongs to the "Build and Visualize Word2Vec Model on Amazon Reviews" blog post.
+English: Build and visualize Word2Vec model with Gensim

 Word2vec is a very popular Natural Language Processing technique nowadays that uses a neural network to learn the vector representations of words called "word embeddings" in a particular text.